-All the cases in High Court and City Civil courts relating to Civil, Criminal (Bails, Anticipatory Bails), Writs, Family Matters, Consumer, Company Matters, Sales Tax, CAT, AFT (Armed Forces Tribunal), DRT, Insolvency, Succession, Letter of Administration, u/s 138 N.I.Act, Passport Matters, Birth Certificate and all the Registration Works relating property and other deeds
+All The Cases (Appellate and Original Side) in High Court And City Civil Courts Relating To Civil, Criminal (Bails, Anticipatory Bails), Writs, Family Matters (Divorce And Restitution Cases), Consumer, Company Matters, Sales Tax, Cat, A.F.T (Armed Forces Tribunal), D.R.T, Insolvency, Succession Matters, Letter Of Administration, U/S 138 N.I.Act, Passport Matters, Birth Certificate And All The Registration Works Relating Property And Other Deeds

 Monday, November 26, 2012

 Leading cases in U/S 138 N I Act

 Leading cases in U/S 138 N.I.Act ( Negotiable Instruments Act )

 Leading Case laws:

 Accused failed to appear before court – Wife and children refused to give his

 whereabouts. – In such circumstances accused has to be treated as absconder –